nledford/Pi-Hole-VPS-Tutorial/README.md

 In order to follow this tutorial you will need to have a DigitalOcean account.
 If you do not have one, you can [sign up here](https://cloud.digitalocean.com/registrations/new).

-- Create a droplet
-  - Pick Ubuntu 16.04 x64 as your image
-    - You may pick another image, but this guide assumes you are using Ubuntu
+## Creating a Droplet

+This tutorial will use **Ubuntu 16.04 x64** as the base image.
+16.04 is a long-term support release of Ubuntu and supports all of the software we will be installing.
+You can pick a different Linux distrobution if you wish, but be cautioned that the software may not work without some extra effort on your part.

+- Go the the [Create Droplet](https://cloud.digitalocean.com/droplets/new) page in your DigitalOcean account
+- Choose an Image
+  - Select _Distributions_ and then _Ubuntu_.
+If _16.04_ is not selected by default, select it in the dropdown menu.
-  - Pick `$5/mo` as your size
+- Choose a size
+  - `$5/mo` will be large enough for this tutorial.
+You can select a larger size later if necessary.
-  - Pick your datacenter region
+- Choose a datacenter region
-      - Pick a region that is as geographically close to you as possible
+  - I recommend selecting a region that is closest to you
-  - Select additional options
+- Select Additional Options
-      - Check **IPv6** so that ads served on IPv6 can be blocked
+  - Select `IPv6` so that we can block ads that are served on that protocol
-      - (Optional) Check **Monitioring** to enable DigitalOcean's enhanced monitoring
+  - (Optional) Select `Monitoring` for additional monitoring features provided by DigitalOcean
-  - This guide skips adding or using SSH keys for now
+- Add your SSH keys
+  - Do not add any SSH keys yet.
+We will add them later.
+- Finalize and create
-  - Choose a hostname
+  - Make sure you are creating a single droplet
-      - E.g., `nledford-pihole`
+  - Choose a hostname, e.g. `nledford-pihole`
   - Click the **Create** button

+DigitalOcean will start the process of creating the droplet for you and will send you an email containing the root password for your droplet.
+We will need that root password before we can log into and configure our new droplet.

 - Log in as root
     ```shell
     ssh root@your_server_ip